-Forest ecosystems play an huge role in our planet’s well-being, absorbing carbon emissions and producing oxygen.
+Forest ecosystems play a huge role in our planet’s well-being, absorbing carbon emissions and producing oxygen.
 But what is a forest exactly?
-We’ll define forests here, discuss their different forms, and finally explain why they’re so important.
+We’ll define forests, discuss their different forms and explain why they’re so important.

-A deciduous, coniferous, or mixed forest is home to different kinds of trees, as well as other plants, animals, and fungi.
-Furthermore, there are various approaches even to just defining a forest ecosystem.
+Deciduous, coniferous and mixed forests are home to many tree species, as well as other plants, animals and fungi.
+There are different approaches when it comes to defining a forest ecosystem.

 The Food and Agriculture Organization of the United Nations (FAO) defines a forest as a collection of trees covering at least 0.5 hectares.
 The crowns of the trees must cover at least ten percent of the underlying soil.
 When fully grown, the trees must be at least five meters high.
-Some agricultural (i.e. man-made) forest forms are included in this definition – others are not.
+Some agricultural (man-made) forms are included in this definition, while others are not.

 The ecological definition takes a different perspective.
-A collection of trees is not considered a forest until it forms its own characteristic ecosystem.
-Each ecosystem has special conditions that distinguish it from the unforested environment:
+Ecologically, a collection of trees is not considered a forest until it forms its own ecosystem.
+Each ecosystem has special conditions that distinguish it from the unforested environment, such as:

 - Forest temperatures are more balanced than surrounding areas — they are cooler in summer and warmer in winter.
-In summer, trees ‘consume’ a large part of the sun’s energy through photosynthesis, making its forests a few degrees cooler.
-Trees and soil also store a lot of water – when it evaporates, it also cools the air.
-In winter, on the other hand, forests ensure that the heat emitted by the ground is not lost.
+In summer, trees “consume” significant solar energy through photosynthesis.
+That makes forests a few degrees cooler.
+Trees and soil also store a lot of water, and when that water evaporates, it cools the air.
+Conversely, in winter, forests insulate the land, ensuring that the heat the ground emits isn’t immediately lost.

-- It is less windy inside the forest than outside, because the trees and other plants form a natural windbreak.
+- It is less windy inside forests than outside because trees and other plants form a natural windbreak.

-- Humidity in is slightly higher than in surrounding areas.
-This is because water evaporates from the leaves of the trees and other plants, with much of the moisture remaining below the canopy.
+- Humidity is slightly higher than in other locations.
+That is because water evaporates from the leaves of the trees and other plants, and much of that moisture remains below the canopy.

 - The leaf canopy controls the light levels.

-You’ll probably notice all these things yourself if you spend time in the great outdoors.
-But they don’t just appear out of nowhere, and the monocultures planted by humans rarely have balanced ecosystems.
-What makes natural forests so diverse and so important?
+You’ll probably notice all these things if you spend time in the great outdoors.
+But forests don’t just appear out of nowhere, and the monocultures planted by humans rarely have balanced ecosystems.
+What makes natural forests so diverse and important?

 - There must be a minimum amount of annual precipitation.
 Depending on the temperatures and the type of trees, this amount of rain and snow can vary.
 If there is not enough rainfall, savannahs or steppes form instead.

-- Trees need minimum temperatures to grow and be able to photosynthesize.
-The period of a year in which temperatures are sufficient is called the growing season or vegetation period.
-Studies have shown that at least 5°C (40°F) on average per day must prevail near the ground for trees to grow.
-This is why there are no forests above certain altitudes and in polar regions.
+- Trees need minimum temperatures to grow and photosynthesize.
+The period during the year when temperatures are sufficient is called the growing season or vegetation period.
+The daily temperature near the ground must average at least 40°F for trees to grow.
+That is why there are no forests above certain altitudes and in polar regions.

 Trees are naturally the first thing that comes to mind when we think of forests.
 However, these imposing plants, with their crowns, branches and trunks, form only the uppermost layer of the forest ecosystem.
-The three layers underneath are, firstly, shrubs and other bushy plants; then mosses, weeds, and grasses; and finally the forest floor, with the trees’ root systems.
+The three layers underneath are shrubs and other bushy plants; mosses, weeds and grasses; and the forest floor, including trees’ root systems.

-Each layer is home to different animals, plants and fungi, which all contribute to the functioning of the ecosystem and showcase the importance of ecosystem diversity.
-In a naturally growing forest, it’s not just the living plants which are an important food source for many animals (which in turn are part of the food chain).
-Dead vegetation is decomposed by fungi, bacteria, and small animals like earthworms.
-For this reason, these lifeforms are also called ‘decomposers’.
+Each layer is home to different animals, plants and fungi, all of which contribute to the functioning of the ecosystem and showcase the importance of ecosystem diversity.
+In a naturally growing forest, both living plants and dead vegetation are important food sources.
+While animals of all sorts (who are also part of the food chain) feast on living plant matter, “decomposers” like fungi, bacteria and small animals like earthworms feed on dead vegetation.
 They return nutrients to the soil, continuing the natural cycle.

 The most familiar coniferous trees are spruces and pines, which mostly grow in the Rockies, the Pacific West and around the Great Lakes.
-Spruces are popular in commercial logging because they grow fast and their wood is versatile.
-Consequently, many softwood forests are artificially afforested, with trees so densely-packed that little light gets through.
-For this reason, there is comparatively little undergrowth and the biodiversity in these ecosystems is lower than elsewhere.
+Spruces are popular in commercial logging because they grow fast, and their wood is versatile.
+Consequently, many softwood forests are artificially afforested, with trees so densely packed that little light gets through.
+This high density means there is comparatively little undergrowth, and the biodiversity in these ecosystems is low.

-Deciduous, or hardwood, trees like oak and maple grow widely throughout the Eastern and Midwestern states – although between 1600 and 1900 half of the forests on the Eastern seaboard were destroyed!
-Hardwood forests are very diverse: Because the trees are bare in winter and leafy in summer, different amounts of light can penetrate the canopy.
+Hardwood forests are highly diverse.
+Because the trees are bare in winter and leafy in summer, different light levels penetrate the canopy.
 In spring, for example, the bare trees allow enough sunlight to pass through for early blossoming plants to flourish.

-Mixed forests are particularly widespread in the South and Southeast.
-They can better withstand fires, drought, storms, and pests than purely deciduous or coniferous trees.
+Mixed woods are particularly widespread in the south and southeast.
+They can better withstand fires, drought, storms and pests than purely deciduous or coniferous trees.
 In addition, this form of ecosystem allows for a particularly large diversity of species.

 Why Are Forests So Important?

 Once we’ve learned what “forest” means, we need to know what makes them so important.
-Forests actually have the greatest influence on our climate.
+Forests actually have the greatest influence on the climate after oceans.
 They are, first and foremost, huge carbon reservoirs.
-It’s difficult to say whether they tend to cool or warm the atmosphere, as different processes counteract each other.
+It’s difficult to say whether they tend to cool or warm the atmosphere more, as different processes counteract each other:

-- They cool the atmosphere by evaporating water and by converting solar energy in photosynthesis.
+- They cool the atmosphere by evaporating water and by converting solar energy via photosynthesis.

-- On the other hand, trees mean that the earth absorbs more sunlight, rather than reflecting it.
+- Conversely, trees mean that the Earth absorbs more sunlight rather than reflecting it.

-However, the huge importance of of forests for our planet goes beyond their influence on the climate.
-In addition, they have other important functions:
+However, the huge importance of forests for our planet goes beyond their influence on the climate.
+In addition, they have other necessary functions:

 - They provide a habitat for millions of animal and plant species.
-Forests are home to 80 percent of the earth’s terrestrial biodiversity.
-We are only beginning to understand the role natural biodiversity plays in regulating complex ecosystems.
+Forests are home to 80 percent of the Earth’s terrestrial biodiversity.
+We are only just beginning to understand the role natural biodiversity plays in regulating complex ecosystems.
 To learn more about this fascinating topic, check out The 3 Types of Biodiversity Explained.

-- During heavy rainfall, trees and the forest floor absorb a large part of the water.
-In this way, forests prevent floods from forming after heavy rainfall.
-They also protect against erosion, landslides, and avalanches in mountainous regions.
+- During heavy rainfall, trees and the forest floor absorb a large amount of water.
+In this way, forests prevent floods after heavy rainfall.
+They also protect against erosion, landslides and avalanches in mountainous regions.

-- More than just the air we breathe — which we can all agree is pretty important — forests also provide endless resources to human communities around the world.
-According to the WWF, 1.6 billion people are directly dependent on them to survive.
+- More than just the air we breathe — which we can all agree is pretty important — forests also provide endless resources.
+According to the WWF, 1.6 billion people depend on them to survive.

 Forests are important to our way of life and to the future of the planet.
-Sadly, deforestation is still a huge problem, thanks to our consumption of products like palm oil or practices such as illegal logging.
-Fortunately, many governments and NGOs like the WWF are working towards more sustainable practices such as forest conservation, reforestation and protecting endangered tree species.** Links to retailers marked with ** or underlined orange are partially partner links: If you buy here, you actively support Utopia.org, because we will receive a small part of the sales proceeds.
+Sadly, deforestation is still a huge problem, thanks to our consumption of unsustainable products like palm oil or practices like illegal logging.
+Fortunately, many governments and environmental organizations are working toward more sustainable practices such as forest conservation, reforestation and protecting endangered tree species.** Links to retailers marked with ** or underlined orange are partially partner links: If you buy here, you actively support Utopia.org, because we will receive a small part of the sales proceeds.
 More info.

 Do you like this post?